StefanGerl/docker-symfony4/README.md

 $ cd ..
 $ rm -rf docker-symfony4
 ```
-Clone your own, new created duplicate of this repository to your local drive.
+Checkout your own, new created duplicate of this repository to your local drive.
 ```
 $ git clone https://github.com/[your-github-user]/[your-new-repository-name].git
 ```
 This mirroring steps where taken from [github help](https://help.github.com/en/articles/duplicating-a-repository#mirroring-a-repository).
-#### 2.2 Start the docker environment
+#### 2.2 Start the docker application container engine.
-Mac OS: Docker Desktop - Command + Space, type docker, hit enter ;)
+- Mac OS: Start Docker Desktop - Command + Space, type docker, hit enter.
+- Windows: Start Docker Desktop - Startmenu, type docker, click Docker Desktop.
+- Linux: The docker process should be started on boot.
 #### 2.3 Go to the directory and start the docker containers.
 Go into the directory where you checked out your copy of this repository.
 Then run:
 ```bash